What to Do in Collie After Work

 A Guide for DIDO & Construction Workers

-Collie has quietly become one of the more liveable regional towns in Western Australia.
+Collie has become one of the more liveable regional towns in Western Australia.
 It’s got a river, a lake, mountain bike trails, a decent fitness scene, and a community that’s genuinely proud of where it’s from.
 For workers staying in DIDO accommodation in Collie, that matters.
-A good after-work routine makes the weeks go faster, keeps you physically and mentally sharp, and makes the stint feel less like a grind.
+A good after-work routine keeps you physically fit, mentally sharp, and socially active.

 Get Outside: Collie’s Natural Playground